Target Corp (TGT) Stock: What the Analysts are Saying - News Heater

 TGT) stock’s latest price update

-Target Corp (NYSE: TGT) has experienced a decline in its stock price by -0.95 compared to its previous closing price of 108.33.
-However, the company has seen a fall of -3.38% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-11-13 that The good news for Boeing came this morning, when it was announced the aerospace giant is selling 125 777X wide-body jets to Emirates Airlines.
+Target Corp (NYSE: TGT)’s stock price has dropped by -0.04 in relation to previous closing price of 129.94.
+Nevertheless, the company has seen a gain of 19.90% in its stock price over the last five trading days.
+The Motley Fool reported 2023-11-19 that Target share prices fell sharply in the recent quarter, creating a potential bargain buy situation.
+The company paused share buybacks but continues to deliver on dividends and anticipate growth.

 TGT’s Market Performance

-Target Corp (TGT) has experienced a -3.38% fall in stock performance for the past week, with a -4.18% drop in the past month, and a -14.19% drop in the past quarter.
-The volatility ratio for the week is 2.53%, and the volatility levels for the past 30 days are at 2.40% for TGT.
-The simple moving average for the last 20 days is -2.29% for TGT’s stock, with a simple moving average of -23.22% for the last 200 days.
+Target Corp (TGT) has experienced a 19.90% rise in stock performance for the past week, with a 19.87% rise in the past month, and a 1.64% rise in the past quarter.
+The volatility ratio for the week is 3.08%, and the volatility levels for the past 30 days are at 2.62% for TGT.
+The simple moving average for the past 20 days is 16.38% for TGT’s stock, with a -6.35% simple moving average for the past 200 days.

 Analysts’ Opinion of TGT

-Many brokerage firms have already submitted their reports for TGT stocks, with BofA Securities repeating the rating for TGT by listing it as a “Buy.”
-The predicted price for TGT in the upcoming period, according to BofA Securities is $135 based on the research report published on October 12, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for TGT stocks, with Telsey Advisory Group repeating the rating for TGT by listing it as a “Outperform.”
+The predicted price for TGT in the upcoming period, according to Telsey Advisory Group is $160 based on the research report published on November 16, 2023 of the current year 2023.

-Volatility was left at 2.40%, however, over the last 30 days, the volatility rate increased by 2.53%, as shares sank -3.67% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -14.52% lower at present.
+Volatility was left at 2.62%, however, over the last 30 days, the volatility rate increased by 3.08%, as shares surge +19.35% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.01% upper at present.

-During the last 5 trading sessions, TGT fell by -3.38%, which changed the moving average for the period of 200-days by -36.32% in comparison to the 20-day moving average, which settled at $109.61.
-In addition, Target Corp saw -28.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TGT rose by +19.90%, which changed the moving average for the period of 200-days by -28.25% in comparison to the 20-day moving average, which settled at $112.66.
+In addition, Target Corp saw -12.85% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TGT starting from Cornell Brian C, who sale 30,000 shares at the price of $130.70 back on Aug 18.
-After this action, Cornell Brian C now owns 399,669 shares of Target Corp, valued at $3,921,135 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TGT starting from LIU DON H, who sale 16,000 shares at the price of $130.00 back on Nov 16.
+After this action, LIU DON H now owns 48,882 shares of Target Corp, valued at $2,080,000 using the latest closing price.

-LIEGEL MATTHEW A, the Chief Accounting Officer of Target Corp, sale 1,459 shares at $160.75 during a trade that took place back on May 18, which means that LIEGEL MATTHEW A is holding 3,748 shares at $234,528 based on the most recent closing price.
+Cornell Brian C, the Executive Officer of Target Corp, sale 30,000 shares at $130.70 during a trade that took place back on Aug 18, which means that Cornell Brian C is holding 399,669 shares at $3,921,135 based on the most recent closing price.

 Stock Fundamentals for TGT